cybermundo0/Directory-Fuzzing-Playground/README.md

 Directory-Fuzzing-Playground/
 │
 ├── app/
 │   ├── created_directories/      # This directory will get populated with new directories over time.
 │   │
-│   ├── static/
-│   │   └── css/
-│   │       └── styles.css    # Optional, in case you want to include some custom styles.
-│   │
 │   ├── templates/
-│   │   └── index.html        # The template for the main directory page.
+│   │   ├── index.html            # The template for the main directory page.
+│   │   └── directories.html      # The template to display the list of created directories.
 │   │
 │   ├── app.py                    # Main Flask application file.
 │   │
 │   └── top_directories.txt       # Contains the list of directory names.
 │
-├── Dockerfile
+├── Dockerfile                    # Docker configuration and build instructions.
 │
 └── requirements.txt              # Contains all the Python package dependencies.
 ```

 ## Building and Running the Docker Container